 Other conditions may be included as long as they do not violate any laws.

 What does the inspection entail?

-Your property will be inspected to make sure that it meets the housing standards of the Section 8 housing or Public housing program.
+Your property will be inspected to make sure that it meets the housing standards of the HUD housing or Public housing program.
 An inspector will examine the outside of the building, the plumbing and heating systems, the exits and hallways, and each room to make sure that it is safe, clean, and in good condition.

 The property must be vacant during the first inspection, and all utilities must be turned on.
 The inspector must have access to all areas of the building.

 A family will not be allowed to rent your apartment until the necessary repairs have been made to pass inspection.